Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Experiments

+In the canonical construction of the Clifford group, elements are composed of multiple native $\pi$ and $\pi/2$ pulses, which leads to Clifford group elements being implemented by different numbers of native gates/pulses non-uniform length.
+To account for this, we use a ``diatomic'' implementation of the group where each Clifford group operation is performed with two $X_{\pi/2}$ pulses of fixed length (50 ns) and three possible Z-frame updates~\cite{MWC+17,Johnson2015}.
+This diatomic approach ensures all Clifford operations have equal duration.
 The room temperature measurement signals were processed with an autodyne technique described in Ref.~\cite{RJG+15} using the BBN-QDSP digitization architecture~\cite{RJR+17} for the {\em Innovative Integrations X6-1000M} digitizer card.
-The final state measurement is then fed into the {\tt pyGSTi} package for gate set reconstruction. {\tt pyGSTi} also provides the likelihood of $H_0$ and $H_1$, while custom code generates the likelihood of $H_2$.
+The final state assignment is then fed into the {\tt pyGSTi} package for gate set reconstruction. {\tt pyGSTi} also provides the likelihood of $H_0$ and $H_1$, while custom code generates the likelihood of $H_2$---from these likelihoods, we obtain the likelihood ratio statistic and compare it to the predictions from Wilk's theorem.